-Name: Robert Coneliano (resigned on 5 July 2023)
+Robert Coneliano (resigned on 5 July 2023)

-Title: Non-Executive Director, Former Executive Director and Chairman
+Non-Executive Director, Former Executive Director and Chairman

-Experience and expertise: Robert joined Redox in 1971, moving through many different parts of the business.
+Robert joined Redox in 1971, moving through many different parts of the business.
 He became a Managing Director in 2013, a role he held until November 2022.